APE-group/hands_on_cobrawap/2025_Brasov_EBRAINS_Italy_School/README.md

 ```
 pip install -e .
 ```
 At variance with the standard package installation from pypi, this approach allows to leverage the latest features of Cobrawap even though they have not yet been released officially as a package.
+Notice that this command may not work with very old versions of `pip`, so be sure to have updated `pip` in first place, as suggested at the beginning.

 ### Initial configuration